data-solution-automation-engine/data-solution-framework/Data Integration Framework - Reference Solution Architecture - 2 - Staging Layer.md

 The PSA provides these benefits at the cost of extra disk space, ETL development and maintenance.
 However, a PSA does not necessarily need to be configured as a database; a scalable file storage environment (HDFS, Azure Data Lake or Amazon S3) can be adopted as well.

 Due to the generic nature of this design depending on the ETL software used these ETL processes and table structures can be created using development patterns / automation.

+### Principles

+The Staging Layer is always in the same structure as the providing operational system, but all attributes are nullable to avoid load errors

 ### Implementing Change Data Capture